OriMatara/Finding-Babysitter-App/README.md

    - Use search and filter options to find suitable babysitters.

 3. **Booking a Babysitter:**
-   - Connect with babysitters through the in-app messaging system.
+   - Connect with babysitters through the contact information.
-   - Rate and review babysitters after the service is complete.

 ## Contributing